 Service Design; Social Innovation — 2020

 Casa Netural is a Hub for Social Innovation, with a mission to revitalise the social and economic fabric of Southern Italy.
-As a designer, I supported the organisation with service design, workshop facilitation, and community building skills.
+As a designer and vice president of the organisation, I supported Casa Netural with service design, workshop facilitation, and community building skills.
 The tanglable outcomes of my work include:

 1. Strategy for Casa Netural